Academic Policies and Regulations

 - Athletics (for varsity athletes)

-- Student returns the completed signature form to the assistant dean for academic advising and participates in an exit interview with the assistant dean.
+- Student returns the completed signature form to the director of student success and participates in an exit interview with the assistant dean.

 - Student returns room keys, locker keys, and all other College property.